-Then the prediction algorithm needs to be improved in order to compensate for the effect of power adjustment to the correlation of input samples into the predictor.
+In this section an improved power control scheme using a predictive algorithm is described.
 Predictive algorithm aims at predicting the future sample values using the correlation property of the past sample values.
 In the predictive power control algorithm, however, the correlation of past sample values is destroyed by power control updating factors.

 In this study, the number of CDMA users is assumed to be large and therefore using the central limit theorem the multiple access interference is Gaussian distributed.
 As a result the SIR measured at the base station corresponds with the received signal strength which reflects the channel gain.
-However, since the received signal level or SIR has been updated by power control updating, in this paper the past power-controlled fading factor or the past SIR values, $\gamma(i-D-v)$ , v=0, 1, ..., V-1 need to be compensated for by the same factors that were given by power control updating.
-The restored SIR values as input samples to the predictor can be expressed as where $\gamma$ $(i-D-\nu)$ is the power-controlled SIR, $\gamma$ ' $(i-D-\nu)$ is the restored SIR that can be used as the input samples to the channel predictor, and $e_q(i-D-u)$ is the control parameter to increase or decrease the transmit power reflecting the power increment step-size at the mobile station in decibel.
-The product term in the right-hand side of (6) indicates the total power-control gain accumulated during the $\nu$ power-control interval.
+However, since the received signal level or SIR has been updated by power control updating, in this paper the past power-controlled fading factor or the past SIR values, $\gamma(i-D-\nu)$, $\nu=0,1,...,V-1$ need to be compensated for by the same factors that were given by power control updating.
+The restored SIR values as input samples to the predictor can be expressed as where γ $(i-D-\nu)$ is the power-controlled SIR, $\gamma'(i-D-\nu)$ is the restored SIR that can be used as the input samples to the channel predictor, and $e_q(i-D-u)$ is the control parameter to increase or decrease the transmit power reflecting the power increment step-size at the mobile station in decibel.
+The product term in the right-hand side of (6) indicates the total power-control gain accumulated during the ν power-control interval.
 Therefore, the prediction algorithm can utilize the correlation property of the fading channel despite the power control updating factors.